Scottsdale Center for Plastic Surgery

-My role as a plastic surgeon is to help my patients achieve their ideal appearance using my experience, in-depth knowledge of anatomy, and understanding of the latest implant technology and surgical advances to advise them on how best to reach that goal during their consultations.
-You can see the results of my surgical philosophy when you view photos of some of my breast augmentation patients to compare their pictures before and after surgery.
+Our role as plastic surgeons is to help my patients achieve their ideal appearance using my experience, in-depth knowledge of anatomy, and understanding of the latest implant technology and surgical advances to advise them on how best to reach that goal during their consultations.
+You can see the results of my surgical philosophy when you view photos of some of our doctors’ breast augmentation patients to compare their pictures before and after surgery.

 Breast Augmentation Choices

 There are many choices you need to make before your breast augmentation surgery, explained in the sections below, including the location of the incision, whether to place the implant under or over the chest muscle, and what type of implant to use.
-I offer multiple types of silicone gel breast implants, as well as saline implants.
-You can learn more about breast implants by exploring my Breast Implant Options page and by talking with me personally.
+We offer multiple types of silicone gel breast implants, as well as saline implants.
+You can learn more about breast implants by exploring our Breast Implant Options page and by talking with your surgeon personally.

-With regards to implant selection, I am not committed to any specific implant, because each patient will have a array of implants that will work for them.
-My job is to understand each patient's goals and use my knowledge to help her select the implant that will allow me to achieve the finest possible results with her breast augmentation.
+With regards to implant selection, our plastic surgeons are not committed to any specific implant, because each patient will have an array of implants that will work for them.
+Our job is to understand each patient’s goals and use our knowledge to help her select the implant that will allow us to achieve the finest possible results with her breast augmentation.
 This includes considerations of shape, size, symmetry, and longevity.
-During the consultation, I have a lengthy discussion about breast enlargement choices with every patient so that they feel confident about their decisions.
+During the consultation, your surgeon will have a lengthy discussion about breast enlargement choices with every patient so that they feel confident about their decisions.

-In my practice, almost all of my patients have their breast implants placed underneath the pectoralis major (chest) muscle.
-In reality, when surgeons say "under the muscle," they generally mean "partially under the muscle," as the pectoralis covers the upper and inner part of the breast, but not the outer and lower part.
+In our practice, almost all of my patients have their breast implants placed underneath the pectoralis major (chest) muscle.
+In reality, when surgeons say “under the muscle,” they generally mean “partially under the muscle,” or “dual plane” as the pectoralis covers the upper and inner part of the breast, but not the outer and lower part.
 This is a more meticulous and advanced technique than placing the implant over the muscle, but it provides some major advantages.
 Placing the implant under the muscle:

 - Creates a situation where the implant is constantly “massaged” by the muscle.
 This has been shown to reduce the risk of capsular contracture, a condition in which tightening of the scar tissues around the breast implant makes the breast look or feel firmer than it should.